eschmidt42/pixi-mojo-experiments/README.md

 configuring of vscode test not obvious, get various req squiggly lines but `mojo test` runs fine

+bummer - as of 2025-07-28 no apple silicon gpu support yet

 ## Links to things

 * https://pixi.sh/latest/#getting-started